EKGF/dprod/examples/data-lineage/README.md

 }
 ```

-Given this example data, if we started at the data product
+Given this example data, starting at the data product
 `https://y.com/data-product/company-finance`,
-we could walk the relationships to find the input data products that feed it:
+one could walk the relationships to find the input data products that feed it:

 ```text
 https://y.com/data-product/company-finance >> :inputPort >> :isAccessServiceOf >> :isDistributionOf >> [https://y.com/data-product/company-sales , https://y.com/data-product/company-hr]
 ```

-In Linked Data, we would actually do this with a query like this:
+In Linked Data, this would use a query such as:

 ```sparql
 PREFIX dcat: <http://www.w3.org/ns/dcat#>